Maurice FitzGerald, 18th Knight of Kerry: Early life

 Sir Maurice FitzGerald was born on 29 December 1774 to Robert FitzGerald, 17th Knight of Kerry (1717–1781) and his third wife, Catherine Sandes, the daughter of Lancelot Sandes.
 Upon his father's death in 1781, the seven-year-old Maurice assumed the title of Knight of Kerry.

-Sir Maurice inherited the Fitzgerald family estates in Co.
-Kerry, which included residences and lands at Ballinruddery near Listowel, and Glanleam House on Valentia Island.
+Sir Maurice inherited the Fitzgerald family estates in County Kerry, which included residences and lands at Ballinruddery near Listowel, and Glanleam House on Valentia Island.
 Sir Maurice developed the famous Valentia slate quarry on the island.
 The blue-coloured slate was especially in demand for billiard tables.
 It was also widely sought as a roofing slate given its attractive blue shade, and was used on roofs of some of the most famous buildings of the day, such as the Paris Opera House, Westminster Abbey, St Paul's Cathedral and the new Palace of Westminster.

-Sir Maurice was an enthusiastic botanist, recognised the unique potential of the island’s microclimate for sub-tropical plants and laid out a fifty-acre garden, using species just introduced from South America.
+Sir Maurice was an enthusiastic botanist, recognised the unique potential of the island's microclimate for sub-tropical plants and laid out a fifty-acre garden, using species just introduced from South America.
 His efforts won him great acclaim at the time and today his gardens have matured into dense woodlands.